soundfactorynyc/SFCHAT4/Desktop/promo/promoters-new/WORKFLOW_STATUS.md

 - Admin changes `status` from 'pending' to 'approved'
 - Only then can promoter log in

-### 4. SMS Login (promoter-login.html) ✅
+### 4. Login via Stripe (promoter-login.html) ✅
-- User enters phone number
-- SMS code sent via Twilio (send-sms-code.js)
-- User enters 6-digit code
+- User clicks “Login with Stripe”
-- Backend verifies code (verify-sms-code.js)
-- ✅ Checks `status = 'approved'` - blocks if not approved
+- Redirected to Stripe Express login (Stripe handles email + SMS verification)
+- After success, returns to site
-- Creates 24-hour session token
+- We verify session and route to dashboard
-- Returns: sessionToken, promoCode, name, email

 ### 5. Dashboard Access (promoter-dashboard.html) ✅
 - Shows total commission earned